Title IX (Sexual Assault, Harassment and Misconduct)

 When an incident of sexual assault, sexual harassment, or other sexual misconduct is reported to a campus authority, the University will designate an investigator of its choosing to conduct a prompt, fair, and impartial investigation.
-The Deputy Title IX Coordinator and Associate Provost and Dean of Student Affairs or his/her designee will typically oversee the investigation of all reports involving a sexual assault or where the Respondent is a student.
+The Deputy Title IX Coordinator or his/her designee will oversee the investigation of all reports involving a sexual assault or where the Respondent is a student.
 The Deputy Title IX Coordinator and Director of Human Resources or his/her designee will typically oversee the investigation of all reports (other than a sexual assault) involving a Respondent who is a University employee (faculty or staff).
 Normally, the investigation will include interviewing the parties, interviewing witnesses as appropriate, and collecting relevant documentary, electronic, or other evidence.
 All proceedings will be conducted by officials who do not have a conflict of interest or bias for or against the accuser or the accused.

 At the conclusion of the fact-finding investigation, findings are shared with the University authorities empowered to act on violations of University policy.
 The specific resolution process will be determined by the role of the Respondent, as specified in this Policy:

 - Complaints of sexual assault, sexual harassment, or other sexual misconduct against a student will be addressed under the Code of Student Conduct and Community Expectations.
 All disciplinary sanctions listed in the Code of Student Conduct and Community Expectations are available for violations of this policy.